Study

 Select a resource above

-Do not speak harshly to an older man, but speak to him as to a father, to younger men as brothers, 2to older women as mothers, to younger women as sisters—with absolute purity.
+1 Do not rebuke an older man harshly, but exhort him as if he were your father.
+Treat younger men as brothers, 2 older women as mothers, and younger women as sisters, with absolute purity.

 8 And if any person do not provide for his own Erasmus has translated it, “If any woman do not provide for her own,” making it apply exclusively to females.
 But I prefer to view it as a general statement; for it is customary with Paul, even when he is treating of some particular subject, to deduce arguments from general principles, and, on the other hand, to draw from particular statements a universal doctrine.
 And certainly it will have greater weight, if it apply both to men and to women.